VAR used in Portugal vs. Mexico, and it worked

 And the internet, for some reason, hated it.
 Don’t believe me?
 Look:

 That’s just a tiny snapshot.
 The amount of people who chimed in on social media to denounce Video Assistant Refereeing utterly blew me away.
-I respect people’s opinion of something new and different, but vehemently disagree.
+I respect the opinions of something new and scary and different, but I vehemently disagree.

 Getting as many calls on the field right as possible is paramount.
 I completely understand those who are afraid that VAR will destroy the pace of play, but when applied correctly – as it was in the Portugal/Mexico game – it can only improve the game.